 Barrett’s Rim Natural History

 No invasive removal experience is necessary for this workday and the tasks do not take a lot of physical endurance or strength.
 However, you will need to be able to bend at the waist and knees for the removal of invasive’s.
-We will be working on removing Bush Honeysuckle, Multiflora Rose, and Garlic Mustard.
-We will be applying herbicide in small quantities to the cut stems of the woody invasive’s; Volunteers will be trained in safe application.
+We will be working on removing Autumn Olive, Bush Honeysuckle, and Multiflora Rose.
+We will be applying herbicide in small quantities to the cut stems of the woody invasives.
+Volunteers will be trained in safe application.

 What to Bring

 Bring a bottle of drinking water for the workday and we will provide a water refill station.
 We also recommend wearing footwear with a good tread, a brimmed hat to keep the sun off your face, long pants and a long sleeved t-shirt to cover your legs and arms.
 Having a change of clothes for after the workday is never a bad idea!
-You may bring your own clippers, garden gloves with rubber coated protection, light handsaws, and safety glasses.
-If you don’t, we can share our tools with you.
-Poison ivy will not be a problem in the early spring or fall since the leaves are not out.
+Tool, gloves, safety glasses, and herbicide applicator bottles will be provided.

 Please contact Ethan King with any questions at email@example.com or 937-365-1935.

 Directions: Barrett’s Rim Trailhead – Corner of Browning and Cave Road

 Driving East on 50 out of Hillsboro, continue on 50 for 11.8 miles then take a right onto browning Road.
 Follow Browning Road for 1.2 miles, turning right at the stop sign.
 The parking lot for the Barrett’s Rim Trailhead will immediately be on your right.